-RELIABLE: Providing accurate products and services.
+RELIABLE: We offer accurate products and professional service.

-ACCESSIBLE: Providing timely access to staff and information.
+ACCESSIBLE: We provide timely access to staff and information.

-UNIFORM: Being consistent in the way we treat you.
+UNIFORM: We are consistent in the way we treat you.

-RESPECTFUL: Maintaining positive relationships.
+RESPECTFUL: We maintain positive relationships.

 The Shareholder, Stakeholders and Partners

 BC Assessment works closely with our Shareholder, the provincial government, to assist in the development of assessment policy and to ensure that the government is aware of emerging issues.
 This proactive engagement enables BC Assessment to find assessment solutions that address provincial objectives.